New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Discussion

 Our estimate of $p_\mathrm{astro}$ and our overall IFAR depend on the astrophysical prior used in the search, and that dependence is strongest in the case of near-threshold detections like some of the new candidates in our catalog list in Table~\ref{tab:NewEvents}.

-To facilitate further analysis and comparisons between different astrophysical priors, we make our posterior samples and other relevant information public at \url{https://github.com/JayWadekar/GW_higher_harmonics_search}.
+To facilitate further analysis and comparisons between different astrophysical priors, we make our posterior samples, the selection function of our pipeline and other relevant information public at \url{https://github.com/JayWadekar/GW_higher_harmonics_search}.
 These can be used to reweight our results with other choices of priors (see e.g., \cite{reweighting_importance_sampling_thrane2019}).
 The biggest difference in our astrophysical prior choice compared to other catalogs \cite{lvc_gwtc3_o3_ab_catalog_2021, nitz_4ogc_o3_ab_catalog_2021} is for the BH spins.
 We use a prior that is flat in the effective spin parameter $\chieff$.
 Oue motivation lies in the fact that $\chieff$ is often the best-measured spin parameter, and hence we want to give equal weights to all physically possible values of that parameter \cite{flat_chieff_prior_o1event1216_formation_channels2019}.
 On the other hand, using an isotropic spin prior will significantly down-weight large (positive or negative) effective spins and can make it harder to reweight the results to a different prior.
 We also provide PE samples for posteriors sampled under the isotropic spin prior in the above repository.

 Another difference in our priors is for the case of total mass and mass ratios.

-It is also worth discussing how our other priors compare with the results of \citet{LVKO3bpopulation}.
-We used a search prior uniform in $\log q$, whereas, Ref.~\cite{LVKO3bpopulation} modeled the distribution as a power law $q^{\beta}$ and found $\beta = 1.1^{+1.7}_{-1.3}$.
+We used a search prior uniform in $q$, whereas, Ref.~\cite{LVKO3bpopulation} modeled the distribution as a power law $q^{\beta}$ and found $\beta = 1.1^{+1.7}_{-1.3}$.
 We used a simple power law prior for the detector frame total masses $P(M^\mathrm{det}_\mathrm{tot})\propto M_\mathrm{tot}^{-2}$ and did not include any separate prior over redshift.
 Ref.~\cite{LVKO3bpopulation} modeled the source primary mass distribution as a power law $m_1^{\alpha}$ with $\alpha=3.5^{+0.6}_{-0.56}$ supplemented by a Gaussian peak at $34^{+2.6}_{-4.0} M_\odot$.
 Ref.~\cite{LVKO3bpopulation} modeled the merger rate as $(1+z)^\kappa$ and found $\kappa=2.9^{+1.7}_{-1.8}$.
 The motivation for our prior choices was again to make it easy to reweight our results (both $\pastro$ and overall IFAR values) later in a hierarchical population analysis (especially for the high mass and low mass ratio parameter space), see e.g., \cite{ias_popO2_Roulet_2020}.